Australian Cattle and Australian Stumpy Tail Cattle Dog

 History of the Stumpy Tail Cattle Dog

-Meanwhile, in the northern region of New South Wales and in Queensland, stockmen seemed to prefer the red and the Stumpy Tail Cattle Dogs and by 1920 Queensland had its own Breed Standard.
+Meanwhile, in the northern region of New South Wales and in Queensland, stock men seemed to prefer the red and the Stumpy Tail Cattle Dogs and by 1920 Queensland had its own Breed Standard and 4 dogs and 3 bitches were listed in the Queensland Board of Control's Stud Book in 1926.
 Around 1935 it was written:

 Stumpy Tail Cattle Dog

-In 1958 when the ANKC was formed, they decided to amend the Breed Standards for all the Australian breeds.
+In 1958 when the Australian National Kennel Council was formed, they decided to amend the Breed Standards for all the Australian breeds.
 Until 1963 there had been a separate Breed Standard for the Australian Cattle Dog and the Stumpy-tail Cattle Dog.
-At that time the two breeds could occur in the same litter.
-So within the same litter, the breeder could register each pup separately as either a Cattle Dog or a Stumpy Tail.
+At that time the two breeds could occur in the same litter, the breeder registering each pup separately as either a Cattle Dog or a Stumpy Tail.

 Stumpy Tail Cattle Dog